maekitalo/cxxtools/doc/jsonrpc-howto.markdown

 The remote procedures may be located also on different servers.
 Also any number of clients can be executed in parallel.

-There is a event shorter way to write that in `cxxtools`.
+There is a even shorter way to write that in `cxxtools`.
 Each remote procedure has a method `end()` which executes the selector until the remote procedure finishes and returns the result of the procedure.
 So calling `add.end()` will block until the `add` procedure is finished.